 Interestingly, if you consciously "ask" your brain to solve problems for you before going to sleep and "ask" for it to provide the answer to you consciously when you wake up, it is very likely to do as you have requested.
 Once you realize that you have an unconscious mind and that it is has these abilities, it is like having a very powerful ally living in your head, helping out.

-The best way to view a hypnotist is as a guide to help you navigate these unconscious waters so that you can even more efficiently solve whatever issue is bothering you.
+A good hypnotherapist can be your guide as you navigate these unconscious waters so that you can more efficiently resolve whatever issue is bothering you.

 So, what is clinical hypnotherapy?